Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

 \item Rule~\fwcolor{\textsc{(Bra)}} is similar to Rule \fwcolor{\textsc{(Sel)}}: it takes a message containing a label $\lbl_w$ as the first element in the output part of the queue, and places it into the input part.
 This entails a selection between the options indexed by $I$; the continuation $P_w$ is kept in the running process, and all those options different from $\lbl_w$ are kept in the stack.
-Also, the local type in the monitor is updated accordingly.
+Also, the local type in the monitor is adjusted accordingly.

-\item Rule~\fwcolor{\textsc{(Beta)}} handles name applications.
-Reduction creates a fresh identifier ($k$ in the rule) for the running function, which keeps (i) the structure of the process prior to application, and (ii) the identifier of the running process that ``invokes'' the application.
-Notice that $k$ is recorded also in the monitor: this is necessary to undo applications in the proper order.
-To determine the actual abstraction and the name applied, we use $\store$.
+\item Rule~\fwcolor{\textsc{(Beta)}} handles applications, which in our setting are always name applications.
+Reduction creates a fresh identifier ($\kappa$ in the rule) for the running function, which keeps (i) the structure of the process prior to application, and (ii) the identifier of the running process that ``invokes'' the application.
+Notice that $\kappa$ is recorded also in the monitor: this is needed to undo applications in the right order.
+We use the store $\store$ to determine the actual abstraction and the name applied.